jenseng/i18nliner-js/README.md

 ### Inline Pluralization Support

-Pluralization can be tricky, but i18next and i18n.js give you some flexibility.
+Pluralization can be tricky, but i18n.js gives you some flexibility.
 I18nliner brings this inline with a default translation object, e.g.

 ```javascript
 I18n.t({one: "There is one light!", other: "There are %{count} lights!"},